A quick and simple template for creating 30 days worth of social media posts in 5 minutes or less!

 [Quote] [CTA] [Summary] [CTA]

-Twitter has a much higher posting volume tolerance, so I schedule out at least 5 different tweets for the 4-week span.
+If you’re familiar with how Twitter works, you’ll know it has a much higher posting volume tolerance, so I schedule out at least 5 different tweets for the 4-week span.
 All of these tweets, except for the first one, has an image uploaded with it.

 I’ll then repeat a few of those over the course of a month since it’s likely that all my followers aren’t seeing all my tweets.